jjcxdev/gitsignal/README.md

 ### Config

-Currently, Git Signal doesn't require any additional configuration.
+Currently, GitSignal doesn't require any additional configuration.
 It works out of the box, but you can customize its appearance.

 ### Settings